Strengthening Children's Resistance to Illness

 As the summer gives way to fall and the lingering challenges posed by the current pandemic remain, we as parents and practitioners are naturally focused on protecting our children's health and well-being.
-Whether our concerns focus on the usual seasonal illnesses, or more specifically on COVID-19, the foundations of strengthening our children are the same.
+Whether our concerns focus on the usual seasonal illnesses, or more specifically on the current challenges, the foundations of strengthening our children are the same.
 Naturally, prevention is our first line of defense, and the public safety guidelines already in place bode well for significantly lessening children's sick days from the usual seasonal colds and flu.

 In TCM terms, the defense against illness is referred to as Wei Qi.
 The Spleen is the origin of Wei Qi, and the Lungs are responsible for its spreading and distribution out to the surface of the body.
 Children by nature have immature Spleens, and as a result their Wei Qi is also less well-developed.
 In addition, many children are finicky eaters, posing further challenges to strong Wei Qi.
 Thus, doing what we can to enhance strong Spleen and Stomach Qi, and maintain a healthy balanced diet can go a long way to prevent illness.
 As the famous Yuan Dynasty physician Li Dong Yuan remarked, "All diseases start with Spleen and Stomach deficiency."